Skip to main content

 • Bring our science and tech workshops right into the classrooms of more than 1,000 students in special education groups and in schools far away from the Montréal area;

-By supporting the work of the Foundation, you are supporting our mission and helping us deliver high-impact school programs and permanent exhibitions that turn curious young minds on to science.
+By supporting the work of the Foundation, you are supporting our mission and helping us deliver high-impact school programs and interactive exhibitions that turn curious young minds on to science.

 Thank you for supporting young minds and their access to science!